 Why get a Specialization?

 Current and relevant knowledge is essential for both working and aspiring landscape and design professionals.
 Specializations help focus a course of study so that students gain the necessary in-depth knowledge need to succeed.
 Interested in gaining more information in specific area?
 List below are the current specialization and certificates offered through UCLA Extension’s Horticulture & Gardening Program.

 Students pay for specialization courses on a per class basis.

 UCLA Extension Offers:

-- An open admission policy
+- An open enrollment policy.